Home

 Stereo Chorus CS-9

 Jawn Jawn.
 Just get one and never get rid of it again.
 Highly lovingable chorus.
-Nice detail is the wet chorus signal is gated and will be muted if signal is absent at the input.
+Nice detail for almost all Ibanzez chorussus is that the wet chorus signal is gated and will be muted if signal is absent at the input, causing the thing to be more silent when not playing.

 Parametric Equalizer PQ-9